 Supplies Needed to Make this Paper Plate Snowflake Yarn Art

-snowflake paper plates (We purchased ours at Target.)
+– snowflake paper plates

-push pin
+– push pin

-steel yarn needle (These don’t have as sharp of a tip as normal needles.)
+– steel yarn needle (these don’t have as sharp of a tip as normal needles)

-yarn (color of your choice)
+– yarn (color of your choice)

 – scissors